Muon identification for LHCb Run 3: Multivariate algorithm

 The classifier is trained using samples from 2016 data, to which the \texttt{IsMuon} requirement is applied.
-Since the \texttt{IsMuon} algorithm is very fast to execute and already provides rejections of $\mathcal{O}(1\%)$, evaluating the classifier only for events that pass the \texttt{IsMuon} requirement allows to significantly reduce the computational cost and to focus on reducing the remaining background.
-The data samples used in the training are: \begin{itemize} \item muons from $J/\psi \rightarrow \mu^+\mu^-$ decays, \item pions from $D^* \rightarrow D^{0+} (\rightarrow K^- \pi^+) \pi^- $ decays, \item protons from $\Lambda \rightarrow p\pi^-$ decays. \end{itemize} While protons represent pure combinatorial events, the pion sample is included to boost the training statistics and accounts for another source of classification error due to particles that decay in flight to muons before reaching the muon stations.
+Since the \texttt{IsMuon} algorithm is very fast to execute and already rejects around 99\% of background, evaluating the classifier only for events that pass the \texttt{IsMuon} requirement allows to significantly reduce the computational cost and to focus on reducing the remaining background.
+The data samples used in the training are the same calibration samples used for the \chicor evaluation: \begin{itemize} \item muons from $J/\psi \rightarrow \mu^+\mu^-$ decays, \item protons from $\Lambda \rightarrow p\pi^-$ decays, \item pions from $D^{*-} \rightarrow D^{0} (\rightarrow K^- \pi^+) \pi^- $ decays. \end{itemize} While protons represent pure combinatorial events, the pion sample is added to boost the training statistics and accounts for another source of classification error due to particles that decay in flight to muons before reaching the muon stations.
 These samples have been treated as described in Sec.~\ref{sec:newchi2}, including kinematic reweighting, background subtraction and multiplicity weights.

 To deal with negative sWeights, the solution proposed in Ref.~\cite{ ml2019sweights-acat} is used, which consists of first using a machine learning regression to estimate the expected sWeight in each point of the training variable phase space and, second, using the expected sWeight as event weight during classification.